succinctlabs/sp1-contracts/README.md

 Change `v1.0.8-testnet` to the desired version to add.

+To re-verify already existing deployments, remove the `--broadcast` flag.

 ### Freezing Verifiers

 > **BE CAREFUL** When a freezing a verifier.
 Once it is frozen, it cannot be unfrozen, and it can no longer be routed to.